venuduggireddy/slakedit/README.md

-## System Accounts migration to OKTA
+## System Accounts migration to Okta

 Objective is to migrate existing system accounts Okta IAM solution with *minimal*  impact to existing functionality.
 This migration is inline with future road map to utilize OAuth2 as authentication and authorization solution.